TheBrones/certbot-runner/README.md

   - Certbot standalone.
   - Scheduled (cron) job to run certbot monthly.
   - Curl for executing actions to other systems.
+  - rysnc for uploading certificates to other servers.
   - Msmtp for sending E-mail alerts when job fails.
   - Configurable actions to execute after succesful run to for example rsync the config and reload the configuration of the proxyserver(s) or do a POST request using curl.